SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 <br>

 ---
-## 🎯 Step 3: Filtered Relevant Process Events
+## 🎯 Step 3: Isolating Key Processes

-After identifying the ZIP creation and surrounding activity, this step narrows the focus to three specific processes likely involved in staging or facilitating exfiltration.
-By isolating powershell.exe, 7z2408-x64.exe, and 7z.exe, I expose the tools used to script, install, and compress data — helping me validate the attacker’s method and intent:
+After identifying the ZIP file creation and surrounding activity, this step focuses on three key processes likely involved in data staging or exfiltration.
+By filtering for powershell.exe, 7z.exe, and 7z2408-x64.exe, I isolate the tools used to script actions, install utilities, and compress data — revealing the attacker’s method and intent.

 ```kql
 DeviceProcessEvents